MissVeronica/um-admin-user-registrations/README.md

 1. Email Admin Registration - https://github.com/MissVeronica/um-email-admin-registration

 ## Installation
-Download the zip file and install as a WP Plugin, activate the plugin.
+Download the zip file (Code -> Download ZIP) and install as a WP Plugin, activate the plugin.